 Rooms: There are 28 luxury tents ranged along the riverside.
 Tents are furnished with mahogany furniture, large 4 poster beds with mosquito nets and have en-suite bathrooms with hot showers, twin hand basins and flush toilets.
 Each tent has a secluded veranda.
 Tents are supplied with bottled water and insect repellent.
 You can charge batteries in your tent.

-Activities: There are twice daily game drives, guided nature walks and bird walks, visits to local Samburu villages and camel safaris.
+Activities There are twice daily game drives, guided nature walks and bird walks, visits to local Samburu villages and camel safaris.
 In the evenings there are talks and presentations on culture and wildlife.
 You can enjoy bush breakfasts and dinners and romantic sundowners.
 The resident naturalist conducts star gazing excursions.
 Fly camping can be arranged.

 Facilities: The lodge has spacious main areas including a dining deck and open-air lounge.
-There is a bookshop and reference library and a gift shop, which stocks batteries, charges and camera memory cards as well as handicrafts.
+There is a bookshop and reference library and a gift shop, which stocks batteries, chargers and camera memory cards as well as handicrafts.
 There is a swimming pool and sunbathing terrace.
 The camp offers a currency exchange and laundry service.

 Dining: Meals are taken at individual tables.